You Need to Moisturize and Hydrate to Be Healthy

 In fact, if you do this, you’ll find that you will never have problems with thick cuticles again!

-Nothing I’ve mentioned here is terribly expensive or difficult to do, and following my advice is something anybody can do.
+Nothing I’ve mentioned here is terribly expensive or difficult.
+Following my advice is something anybody can do.

 It may take a bit of time and cost a few dollars, but your overall well-being is worth it!